 Awards will be given to all Octo-Finalists, Quarter-Finalists, Semi-Finalists, and Finalists in each Event.
-The top 6 Novice entries in each Event who have not advanced past open preliminary rounds will advance to a Novice Final Round.
-There must be at least 10 non-advancing Novice competitors in an event to hold the Novice Final Round in that category.

-Individual Sweepstakes Awards will be awarded to the Top 10 students.
+Individual Sweepstakes Awards will be awarded to the Top 10 students plus the top novice.
 Team Sweepstakes Awards will be awarded to the Top 10 Teams in each divisions based on entry size.